nextcloud/docker/README.md

 ### PHP Configuration

-To customize other PHP limits you can simply change the following variables:
+To customize PHP limits you can change the following variables:
 - `PHP_MEMORY_LIMIT` (default `512M`) This sets the maximum amount of memory in bytes that a script is allowed to allocate.
 This is meant to help prevent poorly written scripts from eating up all available memory but it can prevent normal operation if set too tight.
 - `PHP_UPLOAD_LIMIT` (default `512M`) This sets the upload limit (`post_max_size` and `upload_max_filesize`) for big files.
 Note that you may have to change other limits depending on your client, webserver or operating system.
 Check the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/big_file_upload_configuration.html) for more information.